heikotopol/heikotopol.github.io/_pages/portfolio.md

 Particle-reinforced composites are relatively isotropic on the macroscale, whereas _fiber-reinforced composites_ may show a strong anisotropic behavior.

-## 2.1 Transport Properties of Composites
+## 2.1 Transport properties of composites

 My work on the mechanical behavior of composites deals with wave propagation and  heat transfer in anisotropic media.
 This research applied different methods such as the _Floquet-Bloch approach_, the _plane wave expansion method_, the _asymptotic homogenization method_, and the _transfer-matrix method_ in order to understand the properties of composites ([Andrianov et al. (2011)](https://doi.org/10.1002/zamm.201000176), [Andrianov et al. (2017a)](https://doi.org/10.1007/s00707-016-1765-4), [Andrianov et al. (2017b)](https://doi.org/10.1016/j.ijheatmasstransfer.2017.03.124), [Andrianov et al. (2018)](https://doi.org/10.1016/j.wavemoti.2017.12.007)).
 ![Dispersion](/images/RealNEW.png)

-## 2.2 Stress Distribution in Loaded Composites
+## 2.2 Stress distribution in loaded composites
 In composites, an important method to determine the mechanical properties of the material is the pull-out tests of fibers from matrix.
 The quality of bonding between two constituents have a crucial role in the functionality of the material.
 There are numerous factors that lead to imperfect bonding such as cracks, corrosion, or degradation.